Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: Directions for Future Research

 \subsection{RAQR for Integrated Sensing and Communications}

-The inherent frequency agility and sensitivity of RAQRs also open the door to integrated sensing and communication (ISAC) in spaceborne platforms.
-A key direction is using RAQRs onboard small satellites to simultaneously support uplink reception and remote sensing based on reflected or scattered signals of opportunity.
+The inherent frequency agility and sensitivity of RAQRs also open the door to integrated sensing and communication (ISAC) on spaceborne platforms, yet they also pose significant self-interference challenges.
+A key direction is using RAQRs onboard small satellites to simultaneously support uplink reception and remote sensing based on frequency-division duplexing.
 Distributed RAQR-equipped satellites may collaboratively decode weak signals from Earth terminals or measure environmental parameters without dedicated radar payloads.
 Their SI-traceability and polarization-resolving capability further enable precise interference analysis and electromagnetic situational awareness.
 A promising use case is joint radar-communication operation, where a RAQR senses echoes of communication signals for passive imaging while maintaining link performance.
 Designing such dual-use protocols and addressing waveform compatibility and sensitivity trade-offs will be essential.